THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 Supreme Commander.
 However, he wore a uniform that was neither Indian nor

-British, but was similar to what he had seen in Italy and Germany –
+British, but was similar to what he had seen in Italy Germany 21 October

 1943 Bose announced the formation of the Arzi Hukumat-e-Hind,